 On 14 July 1945 she reached Colditz, where she began working at a temporary care station for the many sick and injured refugees who had ended up in the area.
 To cheer up these sickly men and women, Ostermai again turned to music.
 Taking up her small accordion, she made the rounds of the rooms, singing folk songs and popular melodies.

-Her experiences under the Nazi regime having solidified her political commitment, Ostermai became an active Communist in post-war East Germany, wrote her memoirs, and was extremely active in the women’s political scene.
+Her experiences under the Nazi regime having solidified her political commitment, Ostermai became an active communist in post-war East Germany.
+She wrote her memoirs and was extremely active in the women’s political scene.
 She also received several awards from the East German state for her work and political engagement as a teacher.
 She took her school classes to old people’s homes and hospitals, where they sang to comfort and distract the elderly and infirm.
-She died in Leipzig in February 2003, firm in her belief that “above all other things, you have to fight for human dignity”.
+She died in Leipzig in February 2003, firm in her belief that 'above all other things, you have to fight for human dignity'.

 Knapp, G., 2003.
 Frauenstimmen: Musikerinnen erinnern an Ravensbrueck, Berlin: Metropol-Verlag.